Mudumalai Wildlife Sanctuary

-Mudumalai is the first sanctuary in South India set up in 1940 and was declared as a National Park in 1990.
+Established in 1940, Mudumalai is the first sanctuary in South India and was declared as a National Park in 1990.
 In April 2007, the Tamil Nadu state government declared Mudumalai to be a tiger reserve.
-The sanctuary is situated on Karnataka-Kerala border adjacent to Bandipur National Park of Karnataka and Wayanad (Muthanga) Wildlife Sanctuary of Kerala.
-At an altitude of 1140 m, the sanctuary is spread over 103.24 Sq. km on Ooty - Mysore road and is one of the best wildlife sanctuaries in Tamilnadu.
+The sanctuary is situated on Karnataka-Kerala border adjacent to Bandipur National Park of Karnataka and Muthanga Wildlife Sanctuary of Kerala.
+At an altitude of 1140 m, the sanctuary is spread over 103.24 sq. km on Ooty - Mysore road and is one of the best Ooty tourist places.

 Mudumalai is a part of Niligiri Biosphere Reserve which includes the Bandipur National Park, Rajiv Gandhi National Park (Nagarhole) in Karnataka, and Wayanad Wildlife Sanctuary in Kerala.

-By sharing its boundaries with the states of Karnataka and Kerala, the sanctuary is divided into 5 ranges - Masinagudi, Theppakadu, Mudumalai, Kargudi and Nellakota.
-There is a high diversity of animal life in the park with about 50 species of fishes, 21 species of amphibians, 34 species of reptiles, 200 species of birds and 50 species of mammals.
-The park is ideal home to several endangered and vulnerable species including Elephant, Tiger, Gaur, Leopard, Deer, Wild dog etc. There are about 200 species of birds in the park, including White rumped vulture, long billed vulture, Red crest, Mynas, Parakeets, and Owls etc.
+The sanctuary is divided into 5 ranges - Masinagudi, Theppakadu, Mudumalai, Kargudi, and Nellakota.
+There is a high diversity of animal life in the park with about 50 species of fishes, 21 species of amphibians, 34 species of reptiles, 200 species of birds, and 50 species of mammals.
+The park is an ideal home to several endangered and vulnerable species including elephants, Tiger, Gaur, Leopard, Deer, Wild dog, etc. There are about 200 species of birds in the park, including White-rumped vulture, long-billed vulture, Red crest, Mynas, Parakeets, and Owls, etc.

-Forest Department has accommodation in Forest Rest Houses at Theppakadu, Kargudi, Abayaranyam and Masinagudi.
+Forest Department has accommodation in Forest Rest Houses at Theppakadu, Kargudi, Abayaranyam, and Masinagudi.
 The forest department has cottages in various locations within the forests available on a first-come, first-served basis, and there are various private resorts and guest houses that visitors can stay in.

 The best time to visit the Mudumalai National Park is from December to June.

-Vehicle Safari (1 Hr): 6 AM - 9 AM & 3 PM - 6 PM
+Vehicle Safari (90 Mins): 7 AM - 9 AM & 3 PM - 5 PM